jwsandeman/Portfolio/README.md

 ---

-## Components Used
+## Components and Features

+### Responsive Design

+- I designed this website with responsive layouts in mind.
+When the screen size changes, the layout and typography is optimised for the current screen size.
+I have used 3 main media breakpoints - Desktop, Tablet and Mobile.

 ### Site Navigation

 - Desktop - I have used 4 buttons placed in eah corner of the web page to allow users to navigate around my portfolio.
 When a user hovers over one of the buttons the icon will rotate and dislay the link description

-- Mobile - I have opted for the tradtional burger menu to diplay the navigation menu.
+- Mobile - I have opted for the tradtional burger menu at the top of the screen to diplay the navigation menu.

 ### Main Body Theme